nasa/LHASA/README.md

 LHASA was created at Goddard Space Flight Center to identify the potential for rainfall-triggered landslides in real time.

+## What's new
+Added an option to choose between OpenDAP and file download servers for obtaining IMERG.
+OpenDAP enables reduced data volumes, both for transfer and storage; while file downloads from the PPS site may offer reduced latency and improved reliability.
+This capacity is controlled with the '-od' or '--opendap' argument in [lhasa.py](https://github.com/nasa/LHASA/blob/master/lhasa.py).

 ## LHASA 2.0

 LHASA version 2 adopts machine learning to estimate the probability of landslide occurrence at a 30-arcsecond (~1 km) daily resolution.
 In addition, it estimates the potential exposure of human population and roads to landslide hazard and maps the basins likely to experience post-fire debris flows.